fg-research/website/blog/product/index.rst

     Real-time monitoring of epileptic patients can prevent injuries and complications by alerting caregivers or medical personnel during a seizure, ensuring prompt assistance and reducing the risk of accidents or unexpected death.
-Different wearable devices have been developed for remote real-time monitoring of epileptic patients, and deep learning models have been shown to be effective at detecting epileptic seizures from wearable signals...
+Furthermore, continuous remote patient monitoring allows healthcare providers to collect more accurate and detailed data on seizure frequency and duration, which enables them to tailor treatment plans more effectively...

     .. grid:: 2
         :margin: 0 3 auto auto